Skip to content

 promtool check rules monitoring/prometheus/alerts/*.yml

-amtool check-config monitoring/alertmanager/alertmanager.yml
+amtool check-config /tmp/alertmanager.yml

 uv run python scripts/lint-markdown.py --fix